jhwheeler/fluid_language/src/routes/posts/quotes.svelte.md

 ---
 title: "Quotes"
-description: "Pithy or loquacious, succinct or flowery, beauty of the tongue"
+description: "Pithy or loquacious, succinct or flowery, beauty of the tongue...
+A miscellany of quotes that touch my heart and mind"
 tags: "quotes"
 languages: "English, Latin, French"
 date: "2022-02-14"
 published: true
 ---

+## Miscellaneous quotes I've recently started collecting

 Beautiful musings on the nature of liberty and truth: